Current cross-correlation spectroscopy of Majorana bound states: Conclusions

-\textit{Conclusions}.--- In this work we analyzed time-resolved cross-lead current correlations in proximitized nanowire junctions within the TDLB framework, using a lead-symmetrized correlator to operationally define and discern an electronic traversal time from transient noise.
+In this work we analyzed time-resolved cross-lead current correlations in proximitized nanowire junctions within the TDLB framework, using a lead-symmetrized correlator to operationally define and discern an electronic traversal time from transient noise.
 We evaluated this diagnostic across conventional superconducting, topological Majorana, magnetic-impurity, and quasi-Majorana regimes, finding a robust linear growth of traversal time with wire length and regime-specific temporal fingerprints that distinguish genuine MZMs from spurious near-zero modes.
 We further distilled a compact heuristic capturing both length scaling and end-localization effects, and verified its quantitative accuracy against simulations.
 Finally, the predicted picosecond temporal scale expected for prototypical semiconductor nanowires indicates that traversal-time echoes should be observable with current experimental platforms.

 To further estimate the time scales relevant for experimental observation, \citet{mourik2012signatures} reported an induced superconducting energy gap of about $250$~µeV in a hybrid superconductor-semiconductor nanowire device.
 This energy scale corresponds to characteristic in-gap oscillations with a period of roughly $16$~ps, or equivalently a frequency of about $60$~GHz.
 On the other hand, \citet{mciver_light-induced_2020} have demonstrated high-frequency transport measurements using photoconductive switches capable of sub-picosecond temporal resolution.
-Our framework, employing a noninvasive current cross-correlation probe to identify and distinguish such in-gap states, would therefore call for a stroboscopic implementation of a two-lead setup, where time-resolved currents are detected at both contacts.
-In this configuration, the nanowire could also be driven out of equilibrium optically rather than by the voltage-bias quench considered in this work.
+These benchmarks suggest that the time scales highlighted by our calculations set a challenging but potentially accessible target for ultrafast transport experiments.
+However, we emphasize that realistic measurements will likely be substantially less clean than our idealized simulations, and that implementing time-resolved cross-correlations in a proximitized nanowire is experimentally demanding.
+We therefore view the time-domain echo structure identified here as a complementary, non-invasive handle on nonlocal transport, rather than a definitive standalone discriminator in all experimental circumstances.
+In practice, a possible route would be a stroboscopic two-lead implementation where time-resolved currents are detected at both contacts and the device is driven out of equilibrium in a controlled manner.
+While we focus on a voltage-bias quench in this work, the same framework can accommodate other driving protocols, including optical excitation.

 Future studies could explore Floquet Majorana bound states~\cite{tong2013generating}.
 These can be implemented within the TDLB framework via the incorporation of a periodic driving voltage, offering an alternative way to manipulate and control topological states.
 Another interesting possibility is to apply the same time-resolved cross-lead-correlator diagnostic to platforms hosting \(\mathbb{Z}_n\) parafermionic zero modes~\cite{zamolodchikov1985nonlocal}.
 In such systems, fractionalized quasiparticles with effective charge \(e^\ast{=}2e/n\) and the associated \(4\pi/n\)-Josephson periodicity should imprint distinct traversal-time fingerprints, e.g., multiple delayed branches and fractional noise scaling, providing a clear discriminant from Majorana (\(n{=}2\)) responses and a route to time-domain identification of non-Abelian orders beyond MZMs.